Fiji vs Rarotonga vs Samoa: Discover the Best Island to Pick for Your Holiday 2023

 The country is made up of two main islands, Upolu and Savai’i, as well as several smaller ones.
 Samoa is famous for its pristine beaches, lush rainforests, and friendly people.

-The beaches are some of the best I have ever seen and there is so much to explore.
+Samoa had some of the best beaches I have ever seen and there is so much to explore!
 Out of the three islands Samoa is the least established which can be really nice if you are looking to escape reality.

 Don’t expect big flash resorts like you get in Fiji.
 Yes there are nice resorts but they are very expensive and there isn’t too many of them so a holiday in Samoa may look a little different to a holiday in Fiji from this perspective.